Matt Kennon (album)

-Matt Kennon is the self-titled debut studio album by American country music singer Matt Kennon.
+Matt Kennon is the debut studio album by American country music singer Matt Kennon.
 It was released on May 11, 2010 (see 2010 in country music) via BamaJam Records.
 The album's first single release is "The Call," which was released in November 2009 and peaked at number 33 on the Billboard Hot Country Songs charts.
 "You Can Still Wear White" and "Too Loud" were also released as singles, though both failed to chart.

 Country Weekly reviewer Jessica Phillips gave the album three-and-a-half stars out of five, saying that Kennon showed a "rocker-with-a-cause image" and had a "distinctive voice," but thought that Kennon's singing "overwhelm[ed]" the song "Then There Was You."
 Bobby Peacock of Roughstock gave it a five-star rating, comparing it to Jeffrey Steele's solo albums in sound, also praising Kennon's "gritty vocals" and the songwriting.